 CHAPTER 2.
 DRAFT MANAGEMENT ALTERNATIVES

-The following actions pertain exclusively to yellowtail snapper.
+Action 1 &2 pertain exclusively to yellowtail snapper.

 Action 1: Partial Delegation of Commercial and/or Recreational Management of Yellowtail Snapper to the State of Florida for Federal Waters Adjacent to the State of Florida